DonDebonair/pelican-bootstrap3/README.md

 ## Extras

+### Pygments

+You can choose the code highlight style based in the pygments styles editing the `PYGMETNS_STYLE` variable, by default is used the `native` style.
+There following styles are avaiable:

+- autumn
+- borland
+- bw
+- colorful
+- default
+- emacs
+- friendly
+- fruity
+- manni
+- monokai
+- murphy
+- native
+- pastie
+- perldoc
+- solarizeddark
+- solarizedlight
+- tango
+- trac
+- vim
+- vs

 ### Site Brand

 You can provide a logo for your site using `SITELOGO`.
 For example: `SITELOGO = 'images/my_site_logo.png'`.
 You can then define the size of the logo using `SITELOGO_SIZE`.
 The `width` of the `<img>` element will be set accordingly.